InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/contracted-contributor.md

 ## Context

 A large corporation has started an InnerSource initiative.
-Major goals for the initiative are to increase the efficiency of distributed software develoment and to foster innovation by allowing every associate to voluntarily contribute to InnerSource projects, regardless of topic and business unit.
+Major goals for the initiative are to increase the efficiency of distributed software development and to foster innovation by allowing every associate to voluntarily contribute to InnerSource projects, regardless of topic and business unit.